-I have been sent on a beauty mission by Faith, Byrdie's editorial director.
+I have been sent on a beauty mission by Faith, Byrdie's former editorial director.
 I’m a beauty enthusiast so, for me, it’s as exciting as Mission Impossible (minus the death-defying stunts).
-You see, Faith went for a facial recently and the esthetician told her that if her face mist of choice doesn’t contain hyaluronic acid or a hydrating ingredient like that, then it could actually be drying out your skin.
+You see, Faith went for a facial recently and the esthetician told her that if her face mist of choice doesn’t contain hyaluronic acid or a similarly hydrating ingredient, then it could actually be drying out her skin.
 You might think "Well, duh."
-But not all mists do contain hyaluronic acid and some of the cult face mists contain alcohol, which can be even more drying!
+But not all mists do contain hyaluronic acid—and some of the cult face mists contain alcohol, which can be even more drying.

-Esthetician Renée Rouleau agrees but notes, “No doubt, hyaluronic acid is a beneficial humectant so it will deliver good results; however, there are other humectants that will do the job, too.”
+Rouleau agrees but notes, “no doubt, hyaluronic acid is a beneficial humectant so it will deliver good results; however, there are other humectants that will do the job, too.”
 She advises you check the ingredient list and whether hyaluronic acid is on the label or not.
-If not, check for the following: niacinamide (vitamin B3), glycogen, sucrose, trehalose and sodium PCA.
+If not, check for the following: niacinamide (vitamin B3), glycogen, sucrose, trehalose, and/or sodium PCA.
 These are all beneficial for delivering hydration to the skin, according to Rouleau.

 As with all skincare products, not all mists are born equal.
 There are some ingredients that really have no place being in your face mist.
-“Generally, irritating fragrances, oils, most alcohols and water by itself can be counterproductive as face mist ingredients,” says Dr. Sturm.
+“Generally, irritating fragrances, oils, most alcohols, and water by itself can be counterproductive as face mist ingredients,” says Sturm.

-Rouleau explains the specific alcohols that you should avoid are "solvent alcohols," which can be extremely drying on the skin.
-These include SD alcohol 40, denatured alcohol, ethanol and isopropyl alcohol.
-But not all alcohols are bad for the skin!
-“Common fatty alcohols that are beneficial to use on the skin include cetyl alcohol, tocopherol (vitamin E) and oleyl alcohol,” she adds.
+Rouleau explains the specific alcohols that you should avoid are "solvent alcohols," which she says can be extremely drying on the skin.
+These include SD alcohol 40, denatured alcohol, ethanol, and isopropyl alcohol, according to Rouleau.
+But not all alcohols are bad for the skin.
+“Common fatty alcohols that are beneficial to use on the skin include cetyl alcohol, tocopherol (vitamin E), and oleyl alcohol,” she adds.

-Water-based products are fast to penetrate, notes Rouleau, so any active ingredients in your favorite face mist will drive down into the skin.
+Water-based products are fast to penetrate, notes Rouleau, so any active ingredients in your favorite face mist will drive down into the skin, she says.

 So, aside from the occasional makeup refresh or pick-me-up, you might want to avoid going overboard on misting moments throughout the day.

-While the best way to use a face mist is under your serum and moisturiser, there are a couple of ingenious uses for face mists that you might not have thought of.
+While the best way to use a face mist is under your serum and moisturizer, there are a couple of ingenious uses for face mists that you might not have thought of.

 “We use our mists particularly over the summer or after a workout on our hair especially around the hairline for a soft sheen and reset,” says O'Donnell.